cypress-io/cypress-documentation/source/api/commands/route2.md

 **{% fa fa-angle-right %} url**

-- **Description**: Allows you to listen for a route matching a specific URL or pattern
+- **Description**: Defines a filter for incoming HTTP requests to decide which requests will be handled by this route.

 - **Expects**: `String` | `RegExp` | `Object` | `StaticResponse`